openrecordsx/dallas_vote_2020/README.md

-# Dallas Couty 2020 Voter Registration
+# Dallas County 2020 Voter Registration

 > All data downloads are at openrecords.org at the link: http://openrecords.org/stories/downloads.html